umarhassan-mitodl/20.219-january-iap-2015/content/pages/syllabus/_index.md

 _Becoming the Next Bill Nye_ is about using video production techniques to develop your ability to engagingly convey your passions for science, technology, engineering, and / or math.
 You'll have the opportunity to script and on-screen host 5-minute YouTube science, technology, engineering, and / or math-related shows to inspire youth to consider a future in science.

 Workshop-style lectures, with industry guest speakers, focus on developing students' basic scripting, hosting, and video production skills in the context of understanding digital media literacy, K-12 education, science advocacy, and engaging a lay audience.
 Students are expected to critically analyze case studies of popular hosts and shows in addition to completing iterative, project-based assignments and peer-critiques, culminating in a 5-minute final episode.
-Selected groups will have the opportunity to continue optional development of episodes with a professional production crew for the [MIT+K12 Videos Science Out Loud](https://www.youtube.com/playlist?list=PLzMhsCgGKd1hoofiKuifwy6qRXZs7NG6a) series during the final week of IAP.
+Selected groups will have the opportunity to continue optional development of episodes with a professional production crew for the {{% resource_link "71fb7253-b2ee-46d4-acc4-1f1f48047484" "MIT+K12 Videos Science Out Loud" %}} series during the final week of IAP.
 Enrollment limited to 24 students, open to all majors.

 Use of Tumblr for the Course Website
 ------------------------------------

-This course [used a Tumblr](http://mit219.tumblr.com) to allow students and instructors to document and share their process, difficulties, and lessons learned with each other during the course.
+This course {{% resource_link "f02e3020-dc60-44ea-8264-d2b8cdbc7858" "used a Tumblr" %}} to allow students and instructors to document and share their process, difficulties, and lessons learned with each other during the course.
 Tumblr is a platform that allows users to post multimedia and other content to a short-form blog.
 In this course, students submitted most of their homework on the Tumblr, which allowed the instructors and students to see and review each other's work.
 The course Tumblr also includes links to reference material that students could use.
 These Tumblr posts are sorted and collected on OCW in the {{% resource_link 6df56ca8-6d88-4c27-d497-aee73b724945 "Student Projects" %}} and {{% resource_link dadfeb11-98fb-e700-d205-d71a4c85f081 "Student Reflections" %}} sections.

 Learning Outcomes
 -----------------